 The result of your work does not need to be a 50-page document.
-A simple plan, two to four pages long, can often be the best.
+A simple plan, two to four pages long, can often be the best as a working foundation for your board and volunteers.

 Chapter 4: Chapter Basics and Resources